furrer-lab/abn/vignettes/paper.md

 ABN models extend the concept of generalized linear models, typically used for predicting a single outcome, to scenarios with multiple dependent variables (e.g. @kratzer_additive_2023).
 This makes them a powerful tool for understanding complex, multivariate datasets.

+[//]: # (You switch from BN to ABN 1st paragraph, then revisit BN and again to ABN.
+First all BN then To ABN.)

 # Statment of need
 The increasing complexity of data in various fields, ranging from healthcare research to environmental science and ecology, has resulted in a need for a tool like `abn`.
 Researchers often face multivariate, tabular data where the relationships between variables are not straightforward.
-BN analysis becomes essential when traditional statistical methods fall short in analyzing multivariate data with intricate relationships, as it models these relationships graphically for more straightforward data interpretation.
+BN analysis becomes essential when traditional statistical methods fail to analyze multivariate data with intricate relationships, as it models these relationships graphically for more straightforward data interpretation.

 Commonly used implementations of BN models, such as `bnlearn` [@bnlearn2010], `bnstruct` [@franzin_bnstruct_2017], `deal` [@boettcher_deal_2003], `gRain` [@hojsgaard_graphical_2012], `pcalg` [@kalisch_causal_2012] and `pchc` [@tsagris_new_2021], limit variable types, often allowing discrete variables to have only discrete parent variables, where a parent starts a directed edge in the graph.
 This limitation can pose challenges when dealing with continuous or mixed-type data (i.e., data that includes both continuous and discrete variables) or when attempting to model complex relationships that do not fit these restricted categories.
 For a comprehensive overview of structure learning algorithms, including those applicable to mixed-type data, we refer the reader to the works of @kitson_survey_2023 and @zanga_survey_2022.
 In the context of patient data, the study from @delucchi_bayesian_2022 has discussed further details and strategies for handling this scenario, particularly in relation to the `abn` package and the widely used `bnlearn` package [@bnlearn2010].

+[//]: # (Next line you talk about `these limitations`.
+Suboptimal, ascendant not clear.
+Especially in the previous paragraph you only talk about `this limitation`.)

 The `abn` package overcomes these limitations through its additive model formulation, which generalizes the usual (Bayesian) multivariable regression to accommodate multiple dependent variables.
 Additionally, the `abn` package offers a comprehensive suite of features for model selection, structure learning, and parameter estimation.
 It includes exact and greedy search algorithms for structure learning and allows for integrating prior expert knowledge into the model selection process by specifying structural constraints.
-For model selection, a Bayesian and an information-theoretic model scoring approach are available, allowing users to choose between a Bayesian and frequentist paradigm.
+A Bayesian and an information-theoretic model scoring approach are available for model selection, allowing users to choose between a Bayesian and frequentist paradigm.
 To our knowledge, this feature is not available in other software.
 Furthermore, it supports mixed-effect models to control one-layer clustering, making it suitable, e.g., for handling data from different sources.